alberto1gonzalez/DARA-Exam-Analytics/README.md

 - examinations not taken,
 - invalid scores outside the range 0–10.

+---

-## Additional fields
+# Additional Fields

-In case additional fields are required.
-The workflow only requires a small subset of fields, but additional columns may be present in the source Excel file.
+Additional fields may be included in the source Excel file without affecting the workflow.

 Examples: